microsoft/X-Mem/README.md

 ------------------------------------------------------------------------------------------------------------

 For questions, comments, criticism, bug reports, and other feedback for this software, please contact Mark Gottscho via email at <mgottscho@ucla.edu> or via web at <http://www.seas.ucla.edu/~gottscho>.

-For inquiries about this work while conducted at Microsoft, please contact Dr. Mohammed Shoaib at <mohammed.shoaib@microsoft.com> or Dr. Sriram Govindan at <srgovin@microsoft.com>.

 ------------------------------------------------------------------------------------------------------------
 ACKNOWLEDGMENT